tarngerine/sketch-name-artboards/README.md

-Download the plugin you want and double-click it to install.
+"Download Zip" to the right, and select the plugin you want and double-click it to install.

 ### Name Artboards
 Goes through each artboards and creates a text label where the artboard name sits so it is visible when exporting with slices.